 - Drive when road conditions are best.
 Another easy adjustment is to only drive when roads and visibility are in good condition.
 Driving during daylight hours and in clear weather conditions on familiar roads can help you stay safe.

 - Don’t under the influence.
 For drivers of all ages, never drive under the influence of alcohol or other drugs – even those which have been prescribed by your physician.

 - Focus on driving.
 In today’s digital age, it is easier than ever to be distracted and end up in an accident.
 Don’t use your cell phone while driving or allow other distractions to take your focus off the road and other drivers.
 When you get in your car, make the adjustments needed, such as adjusting the radio station and volume, setting your GPS coordinates, etc., to ensure you safely reach your destination.

 - Take a driving refresher course.
 If you feel you need to upgrade your skills, take a driving refresher course for seniors.
 You might even get a discount on your insurance if you do.

 Driving safety is important for drivers of all ages.
-For driving concerns or more safety tips for older drivers, contact us at Nursing Plus of Broward, providers of home care assistance in Fort Lauderdale and the surrounding areas, to discover the ways we may be able to help.
+For driving concerns or more safety tips for older drivers, contact us at Nursing Plus of Broward, provider of home care in Coral Springs, FL and the surrounding areas, to discover the ways we may be able to help.